Black Rose (Tyrese album): Singles

-Critical reception
+Reception

-Black Rose received generally positive reviews from critics, "Seventeen years after his solo debut, and two years after his Top Five album with Tank and Ginuwine as TGT, Tyrese has come up with a surprisingly modest, ballad-rich collection seemingly devised with longevity in mind.
+Andy Kellman of AllMusic wrote that "Seventeen years after his solo debut, and two years after his Top Five album with Tank and Ginuwine as TGT, Tyrese has come up with a surprisingly modest, ballad-rich collection seemingly devised with longevity in mind.
 Should this turn out to be Tyrese's last album, as the singer threatened prior to its release, it will finish his music career on a high note."

-A review by Allmusic's Andy Kellman.
+Tyrese's Fast and Furious co-star Dwayne "The Rock" Johnson called Black Rose, "The biggest piece of dogshit I have ever heard.
+Everyone's laughing by the way, but it's true 'cause everyone's heard it too.
+Everyone's heard it.
+Everyone's like 'oh yeah big piece of dogshit'.
+Shouldn't be called Black Rose, it should be called Big Piece of Black Dogshit.
+Not even hard dried-up dogshit for seven days.
+It's the soft dogshit.
+It's like baby shit.
+It's like that.
+That's what the album is like, and I never want to hear it again and I'm never gonna fucking forgive him for wasting my time.
+Time that I will never get back.
+It's like dogshit is in my ear.
+Motherfucker."

 Commercial performance

 In the US market, music industry forecasters predicted that the album would earn at least 70,000 equivalent units as of July 16.
 Black Rose exceeded its predictions, debuting at number one on the US Billboard 200 chart, earning 83,000 album-equivalent units in its first week.
 This became Tyrese's first US number-one debut and his third US top-ten album.
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums chart.
-The album debuted in Billboard's issue of August 1st, the first issue that Nielsen SoundScan changed their tracking week from Monday through Sunday to Friday through Thursday due to Global Release Date.
+The album debuted in Billboard's issue of August 1, the first issue that Nielsen SoundScan changed their tracking week from Monday through Sunday to Friday through Thursday due to Global Release Date.
 In its second week, the album dropped to number three on the chart, earning an additional 50,000 units.
 In its third week, the album dropped to number ten on the chart, earning 26,000 more units.
 As of August 2015, the album has sold 172,000 copies in the United States.